infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 Next, we are going to declare a local storage resource.
 A local storage stores data blocks as files in a directory (such as `/var/storage/infinit/`) on the local filesystem.

 The binary `infinit-storage` is used for this purpose.
-The option `--filesystem` is used to indicate that the storage will be local while the --path option specifies in which folder to put the blocks of data:
+The option `--filesystem` is used to indicate that the storage will be on the local filesystem while the --path option specifies in which folder to put the blocks of data:

 ```
-$[device A]> infinit-storage --create --filesystem --path --name local --capacity 1GB
+$[device A]> infinit-storage --create --filesystem --name local --capacity 1GB
-Created storage "local".
+Locally created storage "local".
 $[device A]>
 ```